inercia/divs/README.md

 ## Overview

-The DiVS server is a distributed virtual switch.
+The DiVS is a distributed virtual switch.
 It allows you to create a switch where the connected hosts are located at different networks but mutually reachable through the Internet.

 ![Overview](https://raw.githubusercontent.com/inercia/divs/master/docs/images/overview.png)